 Is old bay gluten-free?

-McCormick & Company, the producer of Old Bay Seasoning, states that they do not add any gluten-containing ingredients to the blend.
+McCormick & Company (the producer of Old Bay Seasoning) states that they do not add any gluten-containing ingredients to the blend.

-Additionally, the seasoning is commonly used on seafood, meats, and vegetables, which are naturally gluten-free.
-However, it is essential to be cautious when purchasing any seasoning or spice blend, as cross-contamination can occur during the manufacturing process.
+However, it is essential to be cautious when purchasing any seasoning or spice blend as cross-contamination can occur during the manufacturing process.

 Gluten free alternatives for gluten sensitive people